BodiAugustus/ashley_defi/README.md

 #98.
 Normalized useOwnedCourse data.
 Created normalize.js inside of utils folder.
 Created normalizeOwnCourse and imported to useOwnedCourse where the data was passed in to be normalized.

 #99.
 Iterated courses and displayed to owned page on UI by passing ownedCourses data through the ownedCourseCard. swrRes was updated to change mycourse display when accounts are changed.

+#1o0: Styled the OwnedCourseCard component.
+Added new flex extensions to tailwinds-config.